JimSchofield/gutenberg-prism-code-formatter/README.md

 ## To use

-1) Clone or download to plugin directory
+1) Clone or download to `public/wp-content/plugins/` directory
-2) Activate in WordPress plugins
+2) Activate in WordPress admin in the plugins page
-3) Use the regular code block in the editor (with gutenberg enabled)
+3) Use the regular code block in the editor

 ## To develop against